-In keeping with objective of the Trust to enhance the participation of Black Persons in the financial industry a transaction was executed whereby the current 1.4million unallocated shares in Imvula II were leveraged to purchase an additional 1.4million shares the total of which is to be allocated to beneficiaries.
+In keeping with objective of the Trust to enhance the participation of Black Persons in the financial industry a transaction was executed whereby 1.4 million unallocated shares in Imvula II were leveraged to purchase an additional 1.4 million shares in the prior year, majority of which has been allocated to beneficiaries in the current year.
 The funding for the transaction was received in CIMSA and on-lent to Imvula Capital II which in-turn provided a capital contribution to Imvula II Trust to enable Imvula II Trust to purchase the shares.
 The dividend flow from the shares will be utilised to pay off the debt funding.

 Imvula Capital II is a 100% held subsidiary of Imvula II Trust which is a special purpose vehicle created for the purpose of facilitating the financing of the share purchase by Imvula II Trust.
 Imvula II Trust has ultimate power to control Imvula Capital II as the only shareholder by virtue of the fact that it can appoint and remove directors of Imvula Capital II.
-Further, the Imvula II Trust is governed by an independent board of Trustees which constitutes the decision making authority of the Imvula II Trust and the Coronation does not have the ability to appoint or remove Trustees of the Trust.
+Further, the Imvula II Trust is governed by an independent board of Trustees which constitutes the decision making authority of the Imvula II Trust and Coronation does not have the ability to appoint or remove Trustees of the Trust.

 The directors have considered the above factors in respect of IFRS and have concluded that Coronation does not control the Imvula Capital II nor Imvula II Trust.
+The Group does not provide (nor does it have the intention to provide) financial support to the Trust.